+“So far we haven’t read about an authoritative announcement w.r.t Indian enterprise(s) withdrawing operations/services from the EU because of GDPR.
 However, we have come across discussions where India based service providers are renegotiating the terms of business with their customers based in the EU,” said Manish Sehgal, Partner, Deloitte India.

 While the negotiations may vary, including discussion around the personal data being received by the service provider to accountability organisation with GDPR ready systems and processes will have an advantage over its non-GDPR ready competitors, he added.

 that have clinical research engagements with EU citizen, hospitality chains have EU customers, internet, e-commerce, manufacturing as well as banking will have to take efforts to comply with the change.
 Cost of doing business will certainly change and cost of compliance will be incurred by organizations but it will eventually be helpful for the business to implement GDPR controls.

 The Justice Sri Krishna committee report also talks about a lot of privacy principles that have similarity with EU GDPR and will, therefore, make sense for Indian companies

 to comply as a one-time exercise.